mizolotu/izi/README.md

   - flask (pip), requests (pip)
   - vagrant-libvirt (vagrant)
-  - cloudpickle (pip), opencv-python (pip), lxml (pip), dicttoxml (pip)
+  - cloudpickle (pip), opencv-python (pip), lxml (pip), dicttoxml (pip) This list is most likely not full, just follow the instructions, if some package is missing, install it using apt or pip depending on the package.

 ## Prepare ML classifiers